ArtezGDA/MappingTheCity-Data/StolenArtWorks/Netherlands/README.md

 - `Date`: the date off each stolen artwork.
 - `Link`: the image link of off each stolen artwork.
 - `Title`: What kind of artwork and the name who has made it.
-	- `Extra information`: if it's found back, how much it's worth or if the offender is arrested.
+	- `Extra information`: if it's found back, how much it's worth or if the offender is arrestes.
 - `Place`: the place where it is stolen and in there:
-	- `m` the coordinate x.
+ 	- `lon`: the coordinate x.
-	- `m` the coordinate y.
+	- `lat`: the coordinate y.
 - `FromWho`: from the person or company that the artwork belongs too.

 Not all keys will be present for the Extra information.
-`Extra information` can be an empty string or it stands after (`\r\n`)
+`Extra information` can be an empty string or it stands after (\r\n)

 Some of the `Date` are not complete, like only a year date.
 ### Process scraping

 [Image](Artnapping-image.py)